The Best Email Sign-Off, and 15 to Avoid

 Stiff and outdated.
-Only bring this one out if you’re emailing a government official or someone from the clergy as “respectfully yours” is the standard closer in that situation.
+Only bring this one out if you’re emailing a government official or someone from the clergy, as “respectfully yours” is the standard closer in that situation.

 8. XX [Kisses]

-“Yours”, and variants thereof (“yours truly”, “yours faithfully” and so on) sit on the more formal end of the spectrum.
-As with “best”, the more words you add, the more formal it becomes.
-“Yours” does have another complication, though: many wonder exactly what you’re offering when you say “yours”, and “yours faithfully” indicates something incredibly formal like a forthcoming marriage proposal.
+“Yours” and variants thereof (“yours truly,” “yours faithfully,” and so on) sit on the more formal end of the spectrum.
+As with “best,” the more words you add, the more formal it becomes.
+“Yours” does have another complication, though: many wonder exactly what you’re offering when you say “yours,” and “yours faithfully” indicates something incredibly formal like a forthcoming marriage proposal.
 Avoid.

 This one can split many people.
 It’s just a bit too formal and sits a tad close to “sincerely” for some.
-However, some do see it as passable, generally the younger generations as we make friends with most of our colleagues.
+However, some see it as passable, generally the younger generations as we make friends with most of our colleagues.
 We don’t recommend sending “Your Friend” to an older co-worker or one in a position of authority.

 15. As ever